-We are proud to announce that the ANS group is part of the ORCA project with the experiment CSI-MURDER.
+We are proud to announce that the ANS group is part of the ORCA project with the Experiment CSI-MURDER.
 Learn more in the projects section.
 Theses are available on this topic also beyond the formal Experiment duration.

 The on-line version of MedComNet 2020 has been a success, the novel format we experimented with asyncronous presentations and live, long session discussions animated by the session chairs was appreciated and successful.
 While IEEE is working to have the articles available on Xplore you can enjoy all presentations, keynotes and discussions on MedComNet YouTube Channel.
 We hope next year you can enjoy a much liver on-site edition.